Meldanor/MyBlog/content/blog/2025_01_13_godot_and_bevy.md

 ### Summary of Godot

-Godot is not to blame for not finishing a game.
-It is a wonderful engine and the community is engaged.
-I was mostly interested in making games because the Godot community and the core team were motivated.
-They stood against Unity, Unreal and ...
-Cry Engine?
-I was inexperienced and there was real life stuff and my motivation is always a problem.

-My critique is that Godot GDScript isn't very good.
-It is great for new developers because it is as simple as python it.
-But it is a new language.
-Namespaces are missing at the moment, typing is "duck typing" (and I really hate this approach).
-There are some basic mechanics missing like AI, StateMachine or simple Dialog Systems.
-Godot is made for general application and not only games.
-The core team is small in comparison to Unity.
-They have to keep the maintenance low and have higher priority stuff.
-But in general it feels like these are missing.

-Uh!
-And I hate the UI.
-It just stinks.
-I cannot understand why people like it.
-I watched multiple tutorials and could not understand why they didn't want to use an approach like the web with flex, grid and stuff.
-I know that there are good applications like the Editor itself that could make it work.
-But man.
-I always hated doing the UI.
-Especially the non-reactive way of doing the UI.
-A variable has changed?
-Manually update the text in the component instead of binding them together like in React or Vue.
+*UPDATE from 2025-01-14* : I've rewritten this section a bit because it was a bit too negative and felt like hating Godot.
+The original is in the repository.
+This section explains my issues with the engine and its impact on my already weak motivation to finish the games.

+Godot is a wonderful engine and has a wide community with many plugins.
+The engine is clearly technical able to ship and develop small to mid-games, maybe even huge games like Witcher 3.
+For games in this size you always have to modify the engine to fit your needs.
+Or write your own.

+If you have a special need there is a high possibility that there is a plugin for it.
+I've used plugins for state machines, for dialogues and for generating terrain.
+These people are basically working for free so you can make games.
+They are not only writing the plugin, they are publishing it, maintaining it, writing documentations for it and just polish it.
+This is awesome and huge kudos to all of them.

+But I had problems with these plugins by third parties.
+The quality of documentation and the plugins varies.
+You can search for a functionality and find multiple plugins in different states for it.
+A crucial plugin can be abandoned a few days before your release.
+You can fix them - they are open source - but it adds a new mental load to your capacity.
+Your priority should be the game.
+In the end - it is free and it is hard to argue against the efforts of people doing something for your for free.
+In my case the hunt for good plugins and understand them was one part of my dwindling motivation.
+I wish some functions were part of the engine itself and maintained and quality controlled by the team.
+Like state machines, basic AI or dialogs.

+The second problem was the primary scripting language - GDScript.
+It is fine and I was able to quickly understand and use it.
+But it is a new language you have to learn and there are different function names and different pattern the language prefers.
+It is also not complete.
+Namespaces are missing and you ran into the risk of having duplicate class names.
+Typing is optionally and not completly there - Arrays and their function are weird.
+I've seen a wide range of languages and not one is perfect.
+But the decision to create and maintain a own language is strange to me.
+It adds unnecessary load to the maintainer of Godot that could be avoided by using an established language like Python.
+There is C# and other language bindings - but the main language is GDScript.
+C++ is also possible because it is an engine, but how wants to write C++ in this era?

+The last point is the ... strange UI framework.
+I could not wrap my head around how it really works in the end.
+It was happy that the buttons were on the right position.
+For my resolution.
+For my window ratio.
+I always feared that other resolutions or ratio would totally fall fail.
+I wish they would have adopted something like the web did in the last decade.
+Bind data to UI and make it reactive.
+Instead I have to watch for events and explicitly update all UI elements.
+While I had ideas for management or UI heavy games - I dropped them because I could not see myself creating such UIs.

-I will keep being a sponsor for Godot even when I'm not using it or plan to use it.
+I will keep being a sponsor for Godot even when I'm not using it or plan to use it for the next time.
 I believe in their idea and wish them the best.
 I see the improvements and follow the blogs.

 ## And there was Bevy